Unboxed-Software/solana-course/content/local-setup.md

 );
 ```

 You can also open a separate command line window and use the `solana logs | grep "<PROGRAM_ID> invoke" -A <NUMBER_OF_LINES_TO_RETURN>`.
-When using `solana logs` on devnet you must specify the program ID.
-Otherwise, the `solana logs` command will return a constant stream of logs from devnet.
+When using `solana logs` on Devnet you must specify the program ID.
+Otherwise, the `solana logs` command will return a constant stream of logs from Devnet.
 For example, you would do the following to monitor invocations to the Token Program and show the first 5 lines of logs for each invocation:

 ```bash
 solana logs | grep "TokenkegQfeZyiNwAJbNbGKPFXCWuBvf9Ss623VQ5DA invoke" -A 5